-KOTS Snapshots is available for both existing and embedded cluster installations.
-A snapshot backup supports any compatible Velero storage provider, and the Admin Console UI has built-in support for configuring AWS, GCP, Azure and S3-Compatible object stores as destinations.
+KOTS Snapshots are available for both existing and embedded cluster installations.
+A snapshot backup supports any compatible Velero storage provider, and the Admin Console UI has built-in support for configuring AWS, GCP, Azure, and S3-Compatible object stores as destinations.

 KOTS currently supports two types of snapshots, Full snapshots (formerly known as Instance), and Partial snapshots (formerly known as Application).
 Full snapshots back up the Admin Console and all application data and metadata, whereby partial snapshots only back up application volumes and application manifests.

 It can make sense to create a partial snapshot in a scenario such as an upgrade deployment, in case of needed roll back or downgrade.
 As a best practice, however, we strongly recommend that application consumers schedule recurring full snapshot backups.
 Full snapshots can be used for both partial restore use cases, such as application restore/rollback, and full restore use cases, such as disaster recovery.
 In a disaster recovery scenario, full snapshots support restoration over the same instance, or into a new cluster.